Inventory, lb : 0

 Aprium® fruits were developed in the late 1980s, along with pluots®, by Floyd Zaiger of Zaiger Genetics, in Modesto, California.
 The fruit is the result of a long and multi-faceted process that takes several generations of crosses taking up to fifteen years.
 Once the initial process was developed, growers around the country began creating their own crosses.
 Several Central Valley, California orchards have created proprietary cultivars that are popular with home growers and offer a variety of harvest dates for commercial and small family growers.
 Aprium® fruits are predominately localized to farmers markets and specialty grocers in the United States.

-Someone shared Apriums® using the Specialty Produce app for iPhone and Android.
+People have shared Aprium® using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.